dagursunil/QuestionAnswer/QuestionAnswer/README.md

 a.)
 While adding a question format should be as question?"answer1""answer2"....

 b.)
-Wen has been enabled currently only to connect to In memory database console H2.
+Web has been enabled currently only to connect to In memory database console H2.

 # How to build